Responsible Care Management

 System and Responsible Officers

-The person in charge is the responsible officer in charge of the Responsible Care Committee.
+The person in charge is the responsible officer for the Responsible Care Committee.

-Chaired by the responsible officer in charge of the Responsible Care Committee, the Responsible Care Committee convenes three times a year, formulates policies, strategies and plans with regard to Responsible Care activities, conducts performance evaluations and reviews Responsible Care related systems.
+Chaired by the responsible officer for the Responsible Care Committee, the Responsible Care Committee convenes three times a year, formulates policies, strategies and plans with regard to Responsible Care activities, conducts performance evaluations and reviews Responsible Care related systems.
 The general managers of each division (the general managers from the RC & Quality Assurance Division; Safety and Environment Technology Division; Planning & Coordination Division Production & Technology Center; Logistics Division; and Human Resources Division), who are the Committee’s permanent members, report on the Responsible Care activities in their respective jurisdictions at Responsible Care Committee meetings.
-The responsible officer in charge of the Responsible Care Committee also bears the responsibility for the deliberations and discussions held at the Committee, and outlines of their content are reported to the Management Committee, thereby ensuring a senior management-level commitment to Responsible Care.
+The responsible officer for the Responsible Care Committee also bears the responsibility for the deliberations and discussions held at the Committee.
+Outlines of their content are reported to the Management Committee, and policies, strategies, plans, and measures developed by the Responsible Care Committee and other important matters are approved by the Management Committee, thereby ensuring a senior management-level commitment to Responsible Care.

 Responsible Care Management System